Influencer Marketing 101

 Engagements highlight audience touchpoints and how your creators’ content was received.
 More interactions mean more eyes on your brand.

-Digging into comments and replies, you can put your engagements into context.
 For example, a flood of positive comments indicates that your influencers’ audience is relevant.
-You might also learn why people are excited about your product and whether they intend to buy it outright.
+You might also learn why people are excited about your product and if they intend to buy them outright.

 How to Measure Influencer Engagement